upsun/devcenter/dev/content/community/about/contributing/posts.md

 ### Setting up

 1. In a terminal window, [run this site locally via Docker](/community/about/contributing/local).
-1. In another window, navigate into the repository, and run the following command:
+1. In another window, navigate into the repository, and run the following command from the `dev` folder:

     ```bash
-    hugo new content content/posts/article-title-slug.md --kind post
+    hugo new content content/community/content/posts/article-title-slug.md --kind post
+    #OR
+    sh create-content.sh post article-title-slug
     ```

     Where `article-title-slug` should be a lowercase, slugified (i.e. recognizable, but unique) version of your article's title.